risk-first/website/docs/risks/Staging-And-Classifying.md

 ## Towards A "Periodic Table" Of Risks

 As we said [at the start](A-Pattern-Language), Risk-First is all about developing _A Pattern Language_.
-We can use the terms like "[Feature Risk](/tags/Feature-Risk)" or "[Learning Curve Risk](/tags/Learning-Curve-Risk)" to explain phenomena we see on software projects.
+We can use the terms like "[Feature Risk](/tags/Feature-Risk)" or "[Internal Model Risk](/tags/Internal-Model-Risk)" to explain phenomena we see on software projects.
 If we want to [De-Risk](/thinking/De-Risking) our work, we need this power of explanation so we can talk about how to go about it.

 ![Periodic Table of Risks, Horizontal](/img/generated/staging-and-classifying/periodic-horizontal.svg)